“What happened Parm?! You looked absolutely terrified.“

 Now, this is no reason to blame yourself.

 Transitioning from a student operating under the umbrella of an educational institution to an independent professional, brings you face to face with the in-built hierarchy in society.
 When you were a child, your parents and teachers had authority.
 They knew what was better for you and through necessity, you had to bend to their will.
-Later in life, professors and educational institutions leveraged your degree to gain authority.
+Later in life, professors and educational institutions leverage your degree to gain authority.
 In the workplace, employers, managers, and supervisors leverage your salary and job security to claim the upper hand.

-Actually, authority shouldn’t be perceived as a bad thing.
 People who have authority shoulder great responsibility.
 It is the perceived separation between you and them that limits you.
-Moving past the labels of mother, father, boss, judge, police officer, etc. and all the associated emotions and perceptions you have of these figures in society, will bring you more balance and help you overcome any self-limiting beliefs related to these roles.
+Moving past the labels of mother, father, boss, judge, police officer, etc. and all the associated emotions and perceptions you have of these figures in your world, will bring you balance and help you overcome any self-limiting beliefs you may have related to these roles.

 Let’s do a thought experiment.

-Think about your profession and your title.
-Now, think about you.
-Think about your age, all the facets of your life, your ups and downs, your family, your friends, your social circles.
-Take your mind deeper to who you are, your likes, dislikes, what makes you happy and what makes you sad.
+Now, take your mind deeper to who you are: your likes, dislikes, what makes you happy and what makes you sad.
 Think about the happiest moments of your life and your lowest moments, your struggles and your victories.

 With all of these things in your life, are you your profession?